The Wicked Witch of the West. Count Dracula. Cruella de Vil. What do these three megalomaniacs have in common?

 The quick take: all villains are antagonists, but not all antagonists are villains.

-Confused?
-It’s cool, we’ll break it down.
 As we’ve seen, an antagonist is someone who wants something that’s in opposition with the protagonist.
 If a villain is after world domination and the hero would really rather that didn’t happen, that makes the villain the antagonist of the story.
-The antagonist wants something, the protagonist wants something, and their two desires cannot exist at the same time.

 In your own writing, it’s helpful to avoid thinking about your characters in terms of black and white, good and evil.
 Instead, think about what your antagonist wants, what they need, and what experiences or circumstances have brought them to wanting and needing these things.
 This will give your antagonist depth and dimension while still filling an essential role in opposing the protagonist of your story.

-Theme can be intimidating to both new and experienced writers, but it doesn’t need to be scary: Theme is simply the driving force behind the creation of the story.
-Theme is the story’s reason for existing, the message the writer is trying to convey—consciously or unconsciously—as they bring their story to life.
+Theme can be intimidating to both new and experienced writers, but it doesn’t need to be scary: Theme is simply the driving force behind the creation of the story, and the message the writer is trying to convey—consciously or unconsciously—as they bring their story to life.

 Your protagonist and your antagonist both play a part in crystallizing the theme in the reader’s mind, showing us why it matters and the place it has in the world.